-Did you ever see or wear toe shoes?
+Did you ever see or wear barefoot shoes?

 Did you ever believe that humans evolved feet over millions of years, and the less shoe the better?